dawnmedia/DawnWeb/src/content/products/en/DevProcess.md

 ---
-title: "How We Build"
+title: "Triplut"
-description: "Our Web & Software Development Process"
+description: "Redefining Travel Planning with AI – Seamless, Personalized, and Truly Modern"
 main:
   id: 1
   content: |
-    Every great product starts with a solid process.
-At Dawn Web, we follow a methodical yet flexible approach that blends creativity, collaboration, and technical excellence.
-Whether you're getting a website, an app, or a fully-managed platform — this is how we build digital experiences that last.
+    Triplut is your next-generation travel planning platform, powered by artificial intelligence and built for real humans craving smarter, simpler, and more inspiring journeys.
+Whether your dream trip is across Brazil or the world, Triplut brings all transport types, local expertise, and intuitive technology together so you can plan, book, and experience your adventure with absolute confidence.
-  imgCard: "@/images/webuild.jpg"
+  imgCard: "@/images/triplut6.jpg"
-  imgMain: "@/images/webuild.jpg"
+  imgMain: "@/images/triplut5.jpg"
-  imgAlt: "Illustration of the web development process"
+  imgAlt: "Illustration of Triplut AI travel platform"
 tabs:
   - id: "tabs-with-card-item-1"
     dataTab: "#tabs-with-card-1"
     title: "Overview"
   - id: "tabs-with-card-item-2"
     dataTab: "#tabs-with-card-2"
-    title: "Our Process"
+    title: "How It Works"
   - id: "tabs-with-card-item-3"
     dataTab: "#tabs-with-card-3"
-    title: "Why It Works"
+    title: "AI and the Future of Travel"
 longDescription:
-  title: "We Don’t Just Code.
-We Craft."
+  title: "The Smarter Way to Plan, Book, and Travel"
   subTitle: |
-    At Dawn Web, development isn't just execution — it's co-creation.
-Our process balances vision with structure, and design with performance.
-From the first discovery call to long-term support, we treat your product like it's our own.
+    Triplut isn’t just a booking site or another route aggregator.
+It’s an intelligent travel partner that listens, learns, and crafts trips around YOU.
+Powered by our AI assistant Luna, Triplut finds the best options for transport, lodging, experiences, and even food—while adapting everything to your preferences, budget, and desired comfort.
+With Triplut, you finally travel your way—worry-free and full of discovery.
-  btnTitle: "Let’s Start Your Project"
+  btnTitle: "Plan Your Journey Now"
-  btnURL: "#contact"
+  btnURL: "/comingsoon"
 descriptionList:
-  - title: "Discovery & Planning"
+  - title: "Plan Everything In One Place"
-    subTitle: "We start by understanding your business, users, and goals.
-Then we map out a game plan that aligns with your vision and budget."
+    subTitle: "From buses and trains to flights and motorcycle rentals, compare and combine every major transport option in Brazil and beyond."
-  - title: "Design & Prototyping"
+  - title: "AI Itineraries – Instantly Customized"
-    subTitle: "We build wireframes, UI designs, and interactive prototypes so you can visualize the final product before we code a line."
+    subTitle: "Luna, your Triplut AI assistant, minimizes the hassle and maximizes the joy.
+Get a ready-to-go schedule based on your style, time, and budget—with real-time updates if your plans change."
-  - title: "Development & Testing"
+  - title: "Book with Confidence"
-    subTitle: "Using modern frameworks and best practices, we turn designs into working products with clean, scalable code — thoroughly tested."
+    subTitle: "Triplut partners only with verified service providers.
+See clear prices, book securely, and manage reservations in seconds."
 specificationsLeft:
-  - title: "Tech Stack"
+  - title: "All-in-One Tech Stack"
-    subTitle: "React, Next.js, Tailwind CSS, Node.js, Firebase, and more — chosen to fit your project, not the trend."
+    subTitle: "Modern cloud-based platform with the latest AI, mapping, and payment integrations."
-  - title: "Responsive by Default"
+  - title: "Mobile & Web First"
-    subTitle: "We design and build for mobile, tablet, and desktop — no extra charge, no compromises."
+    subTitle: "Triplut is designed for all devices and will soon have a companion mobile app for travelers on the go."
-  - title: "Security First"
+  - title: "Multilingual Support"
-    subTitle: "We follow secure coding practices and can integrate firewalls, backups, and SSL from day one."
+    subTitle: "Navigate in Portuguese, Spanish, English, and more.
+Triplut welcomes travelers from around the globe."
-  - title: "Performance Focused"
+  - title: "Smart Budget Tracking"
-    subTitle: "Fast-loading, SEO-friendly, and optimized for both users and search engines."
+    subTitle: "See your estimated costs for transport, food, lodging, and activities upfront—no surprises."
 specificationsRight:
-  - title: "Client Collaboration"
+  - title: "Real-Time Collaboration"
-    subTitle: "Weekly check-ins, demo reviews, and shared task boards — you’re always in the loop."
+    subTitle: "Invite friends or family to plan together.
+Share itineraries, split costs, and adjust details collaboratively."
-  - title: "Launch Support"
+  - title: "Personal AI Recommendations"
-    subTitle: "We’ll guide you through domain setup, deployment, analytics, and hosting — no stress."
+    subTitle: "Your assistant Luna learns your travel habits and suggests new destinations, experiences, or hidden gems just for you."
-  - title: "Post-Launch Plans"
+  - title: "Seamless Booking & Support"
-    subTitle: "Keep your site secure and evolving with our optional support and maintenance plans."
+    subTitle: "24/7 assistance from AI and real humans.
+Manage everything in your dashboard, and get help anytime, anywhere."
   - title: "Transparent Pricing"
-    subTitle: "No surprises.
-Flat-rate packages, custom quotes, and dev plans that scale with your needs."
+    subTitle: "Flat service fees, no hidden charges.
+You always know what you pay for."
 blueprints:
-  first: "@/images/code.jpg"
+  first: "@/images/triplut5.jpg"
-  second: "@/images/code.jpg"
+  second: "@/images/triplut2.jpg"

 ---